-Trading Yin for Yang: Mario’s Story
+Trading the Dark Side for the Light Side: Mario’s Story

 Mario, a member of Rubicon Programs' July 2016 cohort, always intended to live a good life, but the things he wanted always seemed out of reach.
 Entering adulthood in a resource-deprived community, Mario felt that the only viable path to success came from “the dark side.”